What we build

 LLMs and agents can generate demand, but product data, variant logic, checkout, payment routing, and post-purchase state are not uniformly available across agent surfaces.

-In market language, that is the infrastructure layer that makes agentic commerce executable for merchants instead of leaving demand stranded at the interface layer.
+That is the infrastructure layer that makes agentic commerce executable for merchants instead of leaving demand stranded at the interface layer.

 Products

-Core gateway plus application layer
+Execution layer plus application layer

 Pivota Gateway

-Merchant gateway for LLM- and agent-driven commerce.
+Commerce execution layer for LLM- and agent-driven demand.

 Learn more